 To be exact, Tertullian said that Roman records proved the fact that censuses (he used the plural) were conducted in Judea when Saturninus was governor.
 Also in his Apology to the Jews Tertullian clearly dates the Nativity to 3-2 BC saying it was 27 years from the deaths of Antony and Cleopatra.
 Though that is hard to reconcile with the Saturninus reference.

 Since I'm contending that Kureniou doesn't mean Quirinus, what does it mean?

-Below is how Cyrene or Cyrenian (of Cyrene) is rendered in various Greek NT verses.
-Because these will be using 2 different Greek letters for o, lower case o is Omicron and capitalized O is Omega
+Below is how Cyrene and Cyrenian (of Cyrene) is rendered in various Greek NT verses.
+Because these will be using 2 different Greek letters for o, lower case o is Omicron and capitalized O is Omega.

 Matthew 27:32, Kurenaion

 Acts 2:10, Kurenen

 Acts 6:9, KurenaiOn

 Acts 11:20, Kurenaioi

 Acts 13:1, Kurenaios